darkfeline/dantalian/doc/dev/fuse.rst

    .. note::

       Note that this is different from standard.
-Usually link(a, b) creates a link at a to b, but this link(source, target) creates a link at source to target.
+Usually link(a, b) creates a link at `b` to `a`, but this link(source, target) creates a link at `source` to `target`.
 This is a quirk in the FUSE library used in dantalian.

    If `source` is in real space, link it (forward request to OS).
-If `source` is in tag space, tag the newly created link.
+If `source` is also in tag space, tag the newly created link accordingly.
 If `source` is in virtual space, raise EINVAL.

 .. method:: mkdir(path, mode)
    :noindex:

-   If `path` is in real or tag space, forward to OS.
-If `path` is in tag space, additionally convert the new directory and tag it accordingly.
+   If `path` is in real space, forward to OS.
+If `path` is also in tag space, additionally convert the new directory and tag it accordingly.
    If `path` is in virtual space, the operation is invalid and raises EINVAL.

 .. method:: open(path, flags)
    :noindex:

-   If `path` is in real or tag space, forward to OS.
+   If `path` is in real space, forward to OS.
 If `path` is in virtual space, the operation is invalid and raises EINVAL.

 .. method:: read(path, size, offset, fh)
    :noindex:

-   If `path` is in real or tag space, forward to OS.
+   If `path` is in real space, forward to OS.
 If `path` is in virtual space, the operation is invalid and raises EINVAL.

    .. note: